Origin: United States

 Final Thoughts

-Morgan Horse FAQs
+Morgan Horse Breed FAQs

 The Morgan Horse breed is known for its versatility, endurance, intelligence, and beauty.
 They have a short, wide head with large eyes, short ears, and a straight profile.
 They are also known for their strong, compact build and high-set tail.